alvaro-j/chat-app-react/README.md

 ### Useful resources

 - [Firebase authentication](https://www.youtube.com/watch?v=mEF9WRwYDfY) - This helped me understand how the Firebase authentication works.
 I'd recommend it to anyone who wants to understand this.
+- [Convert React app into PWA](https://www.youtube.com/watch?v=RvEEZLxiAlQ) - This helped me to transform my normal React application into a Progressive Web App.
+I'd recommend it to anyone who wants to do the same.

 ## Author🙋🏻